 There are many interesting and often challenging aspects to arbitration being undertaken in sub-Saharan Africa and elsewhere arising out of commercial activities in that continent.
 In particular, Africa has attracted and continues to attract huge inward investment in sectors including mining, extraction and processing of oil and gas, power generation and transport infrastructure.
 Referral to arbitration of disputes between the participants in those activities arises both as a matter of contract and under the terms of the numerous multi-party agreements including regional trade networks and investment treaties which impact commercial activity in Africa.

-During this seminar, Peter Flint, consultant at Volterra Fietta, will discuss non-contractual arbitration in sub-Saharan Africa with reference to domestic legislation designed to encourage FDI.
-Following this Muin Malik, partner at AH Malik & Company in Nairobi, Kenya, will address the issue of alleged corruption as it arises in arbitrations in Africa and the issue of the enforcement of arbitration awards against African governments.
-Finally, Graham Coop, partner at Volterra Fietta, will discuss a number of regional instruments providing for investor-State arbitration, including the ECOWAS Energy Protocol (with specific reference to its similarity to the Energy Charter Treaty), COMESA, SADEC, OHADA and the OIC investment agreement.
+During this seminar, Peter Flint, consultant at Volterra Fietta, discussed non-contractual arbitration in sub-Saharan Africa with reference to domestic legislation designed to encourage FDI.
+Following this Muin Malik, partner at AH Malik & Company in Nairobi, Kenya, addressed the issue of alleged corruption as it arises in arbitrations in Africa and the issue of the enforcement of arbitration awards against African governments.
+Finally, Graham Coop, partner at Volterra Fietta, discussed a number of regional instruments providing for investor-State arbitration, including the ECOWAS Energy Protocol (with specific reference to its similarity to the Energy Charter Treaty), COMESA, SADEC, OHADA and the OIC investment agreement.

 Peter Flint, Consultant at Volterra Fietta.
 Mr Flint advises governments and commercial parties in connection with cross-border disputes in a wide range of jurisdictions, including Russia and the CIS, the Baltic States, Turkey, Lebanon, India, Pakistan, the Middle East, South America, Thailand, Indonesia, China, South Korea and a number of sub-Saharan African States.
 He has advised clients on disputes arising in the context of cross-border contracts, BITs, the ECT, multilateral trade agreements and host State investment protection legislation.
 This includes significant experience in representing both investors and States at ICSID, the PCA and elsewhere.